EdgeVerve/oe-master-job-executor/README.md

 The above code can run, say, from a boot script in all app-instances of an application cluster, however, the function **start()** will be called only once on one of the app-instances (the master).
 If the master instance dies, **start()** will be called again once on another instance that is elected as master.

-The **stop()** function is called whenever the master is stopped either due to manual disablement via HTTP API call (see **Control** section below), or self-stoppage due to heartbeat not getting updated for any reason.
+The **stop()** function is called whenever the master is stopped either due to manual disablement via HTTP API call (see **Control** section below), or self-stoppage due to heartbeat timestamp not getting updated for any reason.

 ## Configuration